smartnic/sigcomm21_artifact/README.md

 top 1 program's performance cost: 59
 ...
 ```
-Run the following command to see the difference between the original and optimized programs.
+Run the following command to see the difference between the input and output programs.
+The first
+and second commands use `llvm-objdump` to get the disassembly programs from `xdp1_kern.o`and
+`xdp1_kern.o.out`, then store the programs in the correspoinding files with the extension of .objdump.
 ```
 llvm-objdump -d xdp1_kern.o > xdp1_kern.o.objdump
 llvm-objdump -d xdp1_kern.o.out > xdp1_kern.o.out.objdump
 diff xdp1_kern.o.objdump xdp1_kern.o.out.objdump
 ```

-We can see that there are two `goto +0` instructions in the optimized program.
+We can see that there are two `goto +0` instructions in the output program.
 For convenience, we use `goto +0` instead of NOP for marking the deletion of this instruction.
 ```
 ...
 <        5: 71 13 0c 00 00 00 00 00 r3 = *(u8 *)(r1 + 12)